 How to Apply:

-In addition to submitting an application for admission to SMU, students applying for the Hunt Leadership Scholarship must submit an additional essay and letter of recommendation.
+In addition to submitting an application for admission to SMU, students applying for the Hunt Leadership Scholarship must submit an additional essay and YouTube video statement.

 Essays should be submitted online